-This Easy Homemade Pesto will make you say goodbye to the store bought version.
-A handful of ingredients is all you need for this no fail delicious pesto!
+This Easy Homemade Pesto will make you say goodbye to the store bought version forever.
+Just a handful of ingredients is all you need for this toasty, fresh, herbaceous pesto!

-If you’ve ever wanted to make your own pesto but are scared of it, don’t be because nothing could be easier.
-The great thing about pesto is that it’s so versatile, you can literally use any greens you have, basil, arugula, cilantro, parsley, and a combination of these greens.
-You can also try different nuts, like walnuts or pecans, almonds, pistachios or cashews.
+If you’ve ever wanted to make your own pesto but are scared of it, don’t be because nothing could be easier!
+The great thing about this sauce is that it’s so versatile, you can literally use any greens you have; basil, arugula, cilantro, parsley, truly whatever your heart desires.
+I like to play around with different nuts like walnuts or pecans, almonds, pistachios or even cashews.

 - Always wash your greens properly, so give that basil a good rinse with cold water and dry it with a salad spinner or between layers of paper towels.

 - Feel free to adjust the garlic in the recipe.
-I prefer a really garlicky pesto which is why I use 3 cloves, but if you want less garlic start with 1 clove and give it a taste and if it’s not enough add more as needed.
+I prefer a really garlicky pesto which is why I use 3 cloves, but if you want less garlic start with 1 clove and give it a taste.

 - Always toast your pine nuts or whatever nuts you decide to go with.
-Toasting the nuts will deepen the flavor of the pine nuts, therefore giving you a tastier pesto.
+Toasting the nuts will deepen the flavor therefore giving you a tastier sauce.

 - Pesto Shrimp Asparagus Pasta

 - Parmesan Pesto Twists

 - Roasted Red Pepper And Pecan Pesto Penne

 - Arugula And Walnut Pesto Pasta